Uriasej/Humanities-Notes/2nd Semester/Chapter-6/Chapter-6.md

 * In a gothic church, the flying buttress was traditionally built against an exterior wall to provide support for more windows and brace it against strong winds.

 * The Figure of Saint Theodore found on the jamb of Chartres' south transept portal stands in a contrapposto position.

+* The *Magnus Libri Organi* is a collection of musical works created by many composers which provided music for all the feast days of the Church calendar.

+* *Viderunt Omnes* is a four-part polyphonic composition intended to be sung in the middle of the Christmas Mass at Notre-Dame Cathedral in Paris.